The Cyan Language

-A method is declared with keyword {\tt fun} followed by the method selectors and parameters, as shown in Figure~\ref{obj01}.
+A method is declared with keyword {\tt func} followed by the method keywords and parameters, as shown in Figure~\ref{obj01}.
 Following Smalltalk, there are two kinds of methods in Cyan: unary and keyword methods.
 A unary method does not take any parameters and may return a value.
-Its name may be an identifier followed optionally by a ``{\tt :}"\/ (which is not usual and is not allowed in Smalltalk).
+Its name should be an identifier not followed by a ``{\tt :}''\/.
 For example, {\tt print} in Figure~\ref{obj01} is a unary method.